-Dental HMO Dent al PPO Network Access In-Network Dentists only In-Network Dentists Out-of- Network Dentists Calendar year deductible (not applicable to diagnostic and preventive services provided by innetwork and out-of-network dentists) None \$ 50 Calendar year maximum None prever comprehe services co matter if the performed by general den spec Up to \$1 maximum a used for cove and compre services performed of-network calendar year amount about or covered ntive and ensive dental ombined, no se services are y an in-network tist or a dental cialist. ,000 of this mount may be ered preventive hensive dental formed by out-calcates in a ear.
-You pay any ove the \$1,500 year benefit
+Dental HMO Dent al PPO Network Access In-Network Dentists only In-Network Dentists Out-of- Network Dentists Calendar year deductible (not applicable to diagnostic and preventive services provided by innetwork and out-of-network dentists) None \$ 50 Calendar year maximum None prever comprehe services co matter if th performed by general den or covered ntive and ensive dental ombined, no e services are y an in-network tist or a dental cialist.
+Up to \$1,000 of maximum amount used for covered pro and comprehensive services performed of-network dentise calendar year.
+You amount above the calendar year be maximum. mount may be ered preventive hensive dental formed by out-called the formed by out-called the formed by any ove the \$1,500 year benefit